 Still, the sound from that time – the music, the voices, the beat – much of it has been captured, etched, recorded, and digitized for all time.
 The legacy is there for the listening.
 And as more distance is put between that time and those songs, it does appear that the era, and the music made then, will stand out in a good way.
 And however accidental, serendipitous, and/or opportunistic that music making may have been, the “girl group sound” remains a gift for the ages.

 For other stories at this website on the history of popular music please visit the Annals of Music category page or go to the Home Page for additional story choices.
-Thanks for visiting — and please consider supporting this website.
+See also, “Noteworthy Ladies,” a topics page with 40 more story choices about famous women.
+Thanks for visiting — and if you like what you find here, please make a donation to help support this website.
 Thank you. — Jack Doyle

 Date Posted: 25 June 2013